Single Sign-on (SSO) is a feature of Cloudron where users can use the same credentials (username & password) for logging in to apps.

 When enabled, all new users will be forced to setup a 2FA during sign up.
 Existing users will be forced to setup 2FA when they login or reload the dashboard page.

-If a user loses their 2FA device, the Cloudron administrator can disable the user's 2FA setup using the password reset button.
+If a user loses their 2FA device, the Cloudron administrator can disable 2FA in the user's edit dialog.

 Once disabled, user can login with just their password.
 After login, they can re-setup 2FA.